 Spanish Phonetics and Phonology

-This course is an introduction to the Spanish sound system and establishes the basis for application of principles at the phonetic (especially articulatory and acoustic phonetics) and phonological levels of linguistic analysis.
-The first two weeks introduce basic principles in phonological analysis and the structure of sound systems in general.
-During the next eight weeks students examine the descriptive properties (consonants; vowels; syllables; stress) and phonological processes relevant to the Spanish sound system.
+This is an advanced linguistics course that focuses on the Spanish sound system and establishes the basis for the application of principles at the phonetic (articulatory, auditory, and acoustic phonetics) and phonological levels of linguistic analysis.
+The first two weeks review basic principles in phonological analysis and the structure of sound systems in general.
+During the next eight weeks students examine the descriptive properties (consonants; vowels; syllables; stress; intonation) and phonological processes relevant to the Spanish sound system.
 The last portion of the term is a focus on acoustic phonetics, hypothesis testing, and spectrographic analysis within the laboratory phonology framework.

 Fall 2017, Fall 2016, Winter 2016, Winter 2015, Fall 2014, Winter 2014, Fall 2013, Winter 2013, Fall 2012

 This advanced linguistics course examines the theoretical foundations and practical applications of language variation (dialectal, social, historical) in Spanish-speaking communities.
 During the first third of the term, students are introduced to the theoretical and methodological foundations of sociolinguistic variation.
 The second third of the term is a focus on sociolinguistic issues as they relate to Spanish, and students will read quantitative articles with the goal of learning how to pose questions and solve problems in sociolinguistic research.
 Finally, students will spend the last weeks of the course gaining firsthand experience in sociolinguistic research and data analysis (data collection, coding, and interpretation).
 Students will apply their knowledge of course content in data analysis activities, research summaries, exams, and a final research paper.

 Winter 2017, Fall 2014, Fall 2013, Fall 2012